UdayShankar8/S5/README.md

 The Model is good.
 if the model is pushed further, it will be able to reach the target of 99.4% accuracy

+EVA4S5F5:

+Target:

+Introduced random rotation by 7 degress

+Results:
+Parameters: 7.6k
+Best Train Accuracy: 99.20%
+Best Test Accuracy: 99.34%
+Epochs - 15
+Final Receptive Field Calculated - 23

+Analysis:
+The Model is good.
+The Model is underfitting, we are training hard on our data